firehot/cocos2d-2.0-kamcord/README.md

 </code></pre>
 </p>
 <li>We will provide you with a per-game Kamcord developer key and developer secret.
-Please set them when your app initializes or recording won't work.
+Please set them along with your app name when your app initializes or recording won't work.
 <p>
 <pre><code>[Kamcord setDeveloperKey:@"My_Developer_Key"
-         developerSecret:@"My_Developer_Secret"];</code></pre>
+         developerSecret:@"My_Developer_Secret"
+                 appName:@"My_Game_Name"];</code></pre>
 </p>
 </li>